terminal42/contao-ajaxform/README.md

 A manual migration is very easy:

 First, search for all the content elements of type `ajaxform`.
-If you want to do it on database level, you can do it by running `SELECT * FROM tl_content WHERE type='ajaxform'`.
+If you want to do it on database level, you can do it by running `SELECT * FROM tl_module WHERE type='ajaxform'`.
 Then, do the following steps for every single one of them:

 1. Copy the confirmation `text` to your clipboard.
 2. Go to the respective form, enable the new Ajax confirmation message feature and paste your confirmation text.